 When all credits are successfully completed, students may apply to receive an Associate Certificate in Fire Protection Inspection and Testing.

-Courses are available in a number of formats on weekday evenings or weekends.
-Please check each offering for specific dates and times.
+Courses are available in a number of formats on weekday, evenings, or weekends.
+Please visit the Areas of Study Course List page to see the yearly schedule.
+You can check each course offering for specific dates and times.